python-semantic-release/python-semantic-release/docs/automatic-releases/index.rst

 On publish, a few environment checks will run.
 Below are descriptions of what the different checks do and under what condition they will run.

+semaphore
+^^^^^^^^^
+*Condition:* Environment variable ``SEMAPHORE`` is ``'true'``

+Checks for semaphore to ensure that the build is not a pull-request and on the correct branch.
+The branch check, checks against the branch that semaphore said it checked out, not the current branch.
+It also checks that the thread state is not failure.

 travis
 ^^^^^^
 *Condition:* Environment variable ``TRAVIS`` is ``'true'``

-Checks for travis to ensure that the build is not a pull-request and on the master branch.
+Checks for travis to ensure that the build is not a pull-request and on the correct branch.
 The branch check, checks against the branch that travis said it checked out, not the current branch.